google/styleguide/pyguide.md

 <a id="function-docs"></a>
 #### 3.8.3 Functions and Methods

-In this section, "function" means a method, function, or generator.
+In this section, "function" means a method, function, generator, or property.

-A function must have a docstring, unless it meets all of the following criteria:
+A docstring is mandatory for every function that has one or more of the following properties:

--   not externally visible
+-   being part of the public API
--   very short
+-   nontrivial size
--   obvious
+-   non-obvious logic

 A docstring should give enough information to write a call to the function without reading the function's code.
 The docstring should describe the